polarweasel/blog/content/posts/current-worldwide-annual-coffee-consumption-per-capita.md

 url: /2011/02/21/current-worldwide-annual-coffee-consumption-per-capita/

 ---
-If you want to know where Starbucks' emerging markets are, there are probably worse places to start than right here:Â [Current Worldwide Annual Coffee Consumption per capita](http://chartsbin.com/view/581) from ChartsBin.
+If you want to know where Starbucks' emerging markets are, there are probably worse places to start than right here:[Current Worldwide Annual Coffee Consumption per capita](http://chartsbin.com/view/581) from ChartsBin.
 Current [meat consumption](http://chartsbin.com/view/bhy) is interesting, too.

 Click through and play with the map for a lot more detail, but here's a screenshot to get you started: